| Sheffield

 BFIT: Barnsley

-Fast Track to Information Technology-phase 3
+Fast Track to Information Technology-phase 3 This project

 is concerned with the employment and training of computer support

 technicians from the Barnsley area.
+URL:

-Contact: Prof. Bob Usherwood, [email protected]
+NONEContact: Prof. Bob Usherwood, [email protected]

 Dates: September 2002-August 2003